yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-DiagnosticReport-intro.md

 ### **Discouraged or Removed fields**
  - **Image and Imaging Study** - the priority for the shared care record is to share results and reports, rather than raw image data.
-As of this writing (Feb 2022) there is no support for retriving these imaging links.
+As of this writing (Feb 2022) there is no support for retrieving these imaging links.
 (Note that this position could change in future - please get in touch if you have a specific use-case)